Float Therapy San Antonio

-Try to avoid or reduce caffeine, alcohol and drug intake in the 24 hours leading up to your session.
+Try to avoid or reduce caffeine, alcohol and drug intake in the 24 hours leading up to your float.

-Eat a light meal 60 – 90 minutes prior to your session.
+Eat a light meal 60 – 90 minutes prior to floating.

 Avoid shaving or waxing as freshly shaved skin can lead to irritation.

-We recommend arriving 10-15 minutes prior to your session start time.
+We recommend arriving 10-15 minutes prior to your float start time.

-Once in the tank, simply lay still and relax.
+Once in the tank, simply lay still, relax and float.
 After exiting, you’ll shower once more to remove the salt and head to your prep room to re-dress.

 Nothing but yourself!
-We provide everything you need for your session (towels, robes, earplugs, body wash/shampoo…)
+We provide everything you need for your float (towels, robes, earplugs, body wash/shampoo…)

-Each float room is fully private.
+Each float room is completely private.
 We recommend that you float nude, but you are welcome to bring a swimsuit if it makes you feel more comfortable.

 Wear something that is comfortable and easy to change out of to the facility.